Children’s commissioning and business opportunities

 You can learn more about the strategic commissioning framework by visiting the link below:

-The sufficiency and commissioning strategy sets out how we intend to meet the sufficiency duty placed on local authorities in relation to securing sufficient accommodation for Looked After Children.
+The sufficiency and commissioning strategy sets out how we intend to meet the sufficiency duty placed on local authorities to secure sufficient accommodation for looked after children.

 You can read the sufficiency strategy for 2023 to 2025 below: